India, Saudi Arabia Consider Transacting in Yuan

 China has been on the verge of making the e-CNY more popular for the past two years and there have been talks of the yuan’s internalization being instrumental to achieving this goal.
 Dow Jones reports that Saudi Arabia is weighing the option to accept yuan for oil sales to China while Chinese Global Times says Indian officials are considering using the yuan as a reference currency in an India-Russia payment settlement mechanism.

-As the world’s largest net oil importer, China buys about 25% of its oil from Saudi Arabia, and due to the Russia-UK war coupled with the sanctions imposed as a result, U.S. dollar holding has become an issue as some nations look for alternatives, according to Bloomberg.
+As the world’s largest net oil importer, China buys about 25% of its oil from Saudi Arabia, and due to the Russia-Ukraine war coupled with the sanctions imposed as a result, U.S. dollar holding has become an issue as some nations look for alternatives, according to Bloomberg.
 Though the internalization of the yuan is debated among insiders, some of them say its use by major economies for oil sales would mean a great shift in geo-economic realities and a challenge to the current system which has been dominated by the U.S. dollar since the collapse of the Bretton Woods system in 1973.

 In this fashion, the U.S. dollar’s dominance which has been a major driver sustaining its world reserve currency status could be reduced as several countries seek alternatives for cross-border trades.
 Splits from the U.S. dollar will adversely affect its overall demand – though some suggest up to 10 years for the real impacts to reflect- as well as its reserve currency status which has empowered the U.S. for decades as a major global economy.